jgab13/TalentSwap/README.md

 ## Instructions

-Please use this URL to access our web application xxxxx.
+Please use this URL to access our web application http://talent-swap-uoft.herokuapp.com/.

 ### Functionality